lsy00/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
 My name is Suet-Ying Lam.
 I am currently a senior undergraduate from HKU, with double majors in Linguistics and Computer Science.
-I am currently working with [Dr. Heeju Hwang](https://sites.google.com/site/heejuhwang/home?authuser=0) at HKU Language Processing Lab, focusing on the following questions:
+I am  working with [Dr. Heeju Hwang](https://sites.google.com/site/heejuhwang/home?authuser=0) at HKU Language Processing Lab, focusing on the following questions:

 1. How are production and interpretation related in pronoun processing?
 2. What determines the production of pronouns?